Easy DIY Playdough Recipe for Hours of Sensory Play!

 - Remove the playdough from the pot and let it cool.

-- Store in a sealed bag or container when not using the playdough to keep it from drying out.
+- Store it in a ziploc bag or air-tight container to keep the playdough fresh.

 How did you like this DIY playdough recipe?
 Say hi and let me know in the comments!